Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Lorenz 63 system

-We now examine these observation time of high importance more closely.
-Setting the density threshold as $5\%$, we identify the time bins whose density values are above this cut-off from the previously obtained histograms in \cref{fig: L63Dparticle}- \cref{fig: L63DREF}, and then highlight these selected time slots in~\cref{fig: L63Dmarker} on the dynamical systems.
-Compared with the benchmark solution, seen in (a), we notice that the highlighting points selected by our algorithm recover most of those from the reference solution (9 out of 14).
-The circled ones have been identified by our algorithm, which are a subset of all benchmark highlights marked on the Lorenz model.
-The red, pink and blue represent the important time bins recognized by $x$, $y$, and $z$ observables respectively.
-Also note that the three state variables are selected at different times.
-Further in \cref{fig: L63Dmarker} (b), it is interesting that some highlighted time points are extremal points of certain coordinate in the Lorenz 63 model $\M.$
+For further insight, we examine the observation time points of high importance (density spikes) more closely.
+Setting the density threshold at $5\%$, we identify the time bins whose density values are above this cut-off from the histograms of \cref{fig: L63Dparticle} and \cref{fig: L63DREF}.
+In~\cref{fig: L63Dmarker}, we highlight these selected time slots on the Lorenz 63 system \cref{fig: L63 model}, color-coded according to which of the three coordinates $x$, $y$, or $z$ is measured.
+In part (a) of this figure, we see that the adaptive \cref{brute-force alg} result \cref{fig: L63Dparticle} recovers 9 of the 14 important observation points from benchmark computation \cref{fig: L63DREF}.
+The successful recoveries are indicated by circles.
+Part (b) of the figure shows that important measurement points tend to be located at extremal points of the trajectory of the dynamical system, in certain coordinates.

-We now quantitatively validate the algorithm.
-In~\cref{fig: L63Dmetrics}, we plot the time evolution of the four metrics.
-The four panels display the evolution of the D-optimal design score~\eqref{eqn: D-optimal_star}, the reconstruction error in $\vecsigma$, the loss function~\eqref{eqn: continuous loss}, and the gradient norm $\|\nabla_{\vecsigma}\M\|_2$.
-As expected, the D-optimal design score increases to platform, and all other quantities decay to zero along iterations.
-The shaded area indicates the standard deviation of $20$ independent runs.
+We now quantitatively validate the performance of \cref{brute-force alg}.
+In~\cref{fig: L63Dmetrics}, we plot the evolution of four metrics representing, respectively, the D-optimal design score~\eqref{eqn: D-optimal_star}, the reconstruction error in $\vecsigma$, the loss function~\eqref{eqn: continuous loss}, and the gradient norm $\|\nabla_{\vecsigma}\text{Loss}\|_2$.
+As expected, the D-optimal design score increases to a plateau, while the other quantities decay to values at or near zero.
+The shaded area depicts the standard deviation of $20$ independent runs.